Eco-Friendly Takeaway Food Packaging Solutions for Cloud Kitchens in India.

 Audit Current Packaging

-Identify high-volume SKUS (liners, plates, bowls, lids) and calculate monthly spending.
+Identify high-volume SKUs (such as liners, plates, bowls, and lids) and calculate their monthly spending.

 Pilot High-Impact Dishes